 “I want the program to act like I think it should.”

 Everyone who is familiar with computer applications holds a mental model of how different types of software work.
 In eLearning, we can get quite creative with these models.
-Perhaps the user interface is a smart phone or a DVD player or a store front or an elevator panel.
+Perhaps the user interface is a smartphone or a remote control or a desk or an elevator panel.
 Or perhaps it’s a plain vanilla Previous and Next type of system.
 Whether your course uses a metaphor or a generic approach, follow logical and obvious conventions.
 Think about how audience members will expect the system to work and then make sure it does.

 In the example below, the user interface is an elevator panel.
 Learners choose a floor on the panel, ride up to the selected floor and partake in learning activities on each floor.
 As they climb higher in the building, the activities become more advanced.
 The elevator panel on the left doesn’t correspond to a typical mental model of how an elevator works.
-When the user realizes that going up to a higher floor is represented as going down, it causes cognitive dissonance.
+When the user realizes that going up to a higher level lesson is represented as going down the elevator, it’s confusing.
 When we stick to conventions, as shown in the example on the right, we’re modeling the way most people think.

 “I don’t want to wonder what an icon means.”